-- The Braille character assignments in the custom character set do not correspond to the assignments in the character set used for generating messages. - A custom character set contains errors.
+- The Braille character assignments in the custom character set do not correspond to the assignments in the character set used for generating messages shown. - A custom character set contains errors.
 For example, if you have deleted a line in a character table, the table no longer consists of 256 definitions.
 This causes all character definitions following the deleted line to be moved up by one character.
 This could cause the word "info," for example, to turn into "jmen".

-If you cannot read the Active Star's messages at all, you have the following options:
+If you cannot read the Actilino's messages at all, you have the following options:

 - 1. Use the communications program HTCom's Monitor Mode.
-Under Monitor Mode, the output is not affected by the Braille character set selected on the Active Star.
-With the assistance of a sighted person or your screen reader's speech output, you can monitor the output from the Active Star on the PC screen and restore the standard character set.
+Under Monitor Mode, the output is not affected by the Braille character set selected on the Actilino.
+With the assistance of a sighted person or your screen reader's speech output, you can monitor the output from the Actilino on the PC screen and restore the standard character set.
 Switching into Monitor Mode is possible only if the screen reader's access to the Braille display has been deactivated. - 2.
-Create a situation where you are back in the main menu, so that you can navigate from there to the menu item 'Braille character sets' by using the [TD] key.
-If you are sure that you are somewhere in the menu system, you can simply press the [TLC] key several times, and then [TD] exactly five times.
+Create a situation where you are back in the main menu, so that you can navigate from there to the menu item '(B)raille sets' by using the [TD] key.
+If you are sure that you are somewhere in the menu system, you can simply press the [TLC] key several times and then [TD] exactly nine times.
 Then press [TRC], which opens the submenu.
 Pressing [TRC] again will activate the default character set.

-5.1.8.4 Delete selected braille set (D)
+5.1.10.4 (D)elete selection